 "Esprit de Flore is a well-balanced wine with a lovely roundness.
 Red fruits dance from the glass and the tannins are lithe.
 The finish reveals cranberries, strawberries and the slightest hint of liquorice.
 Esprit de Flore is easy to drink, and ready to drink now."

 "Jardin d'Hiver means garden of winter.
-Thisspecial wine is a blend of 80% Gros Manseng and 20% Petit Manseng, two indigenous grapes of Gascony.
-Jardin d'Hiver presents itself with ripe and round tropical flavors which are slightly off-dry and is best used as an aperitif or with fruits and cheeses."
+This special wine is a blend of 80% Gros Manseng and 20% Petit Manseng, two indigenous grapes of Gascony.
+Jardin d'Hiver presents itself with ripe and round tropical flavors which are slightly off-dry.
+Delightful as an aperitif or with fruits and cheeses."